 - Code completion on SQL files (fills in tables and column names from your database - thanks Luci ;)

-- Branch merging - as you would expect, far more civilised (and quick) than any other IDE i've tried, and so much more controllable (for me) than using a shell
+- Branch merging - as you would expect, far more civilized (and quick) than any other IDE I've tried, and so much more controllable (for me) than using a shell

 - Shelve changes which reverts your current changes and keeps them in a safe(ish) place until you want them back again